 But yes, there are consequences:

 - When you finally re-enroll, you’ll get a late penalty in the form of a permanent surcharge on your Part D premiums that will increase over time.
-Every month you are without drug coverage adds one percent of the national average monthly premium, or 12 percent a year, to the premium you pay your plan.
-In 2012, the national average premium is $31, so the monthly penalty would be 31 cents multiplied by the number of months you have been without drug coverage.
+Every month you are without drug coverage adds 1 percent of the national average monthly premium, or 12 percent a year, to the premium you pay your plan.
+In 2020, the average Part D premium is $32.74, so the monthly penalty would be about 33 cents multiplied by the number of months you have been without drug coverage.
 For a more detailed explanation of how this penalty is calculated, see “Paying for the Part D Late Penalty.”

 - You won’t be able to re-enroll in Part D whenever you want.
 You can enroll only during the annual open enrollment period (October 15 to December 7 each year) except in a few special circumstances such as moving to another state, entering a nursing home or becoming eligible for Extra Help which provides low-cost drug coverage for beneficiaries with incomes under a certain level.

 The third point is much more important that the previous two.
 Even a person with the healthiest lifestyle suddenly can be struck by an unforeseen disease or an accidental injury that requires expensive drugs to treat.
 Some drugs, especially for cancer, can cost thousands of dollars a month.
 You are not allowed to enroll or re-enroll in Part D, outside the annual open enrollment period, just because you suddenly develop an urgent medical need for prescription drugs and cannot afford to pay the full price out of pocket.